glynnbird/couchreplicate/README.md

 where `mydb` is the name of the database.
 When supplying the source and target database names in the URL, the database names need not match.

+### Additionally replicating the _security document

+Normal CouchDB replication leaves the `_security` document behind.
+The `_security` document is used to determine which users have which levels of access to the database.
+Without a `_security` document specified, only an `_admin` user can read/write/update/delete documents.

+If you pass the `--auth` or `-x` command-line parameter, then *couchreplicate* will copy the `_security` document from the source to the target database at the end of the replication process e.g:

+    couchreplicate -s http://u:p@localhost:5984/mydb -t https://U:P@HOST.cloudant.com/mydb --auth

 ## Command-line parameters

 - `--source` / `-s` - source URL (required)